circuitvalley/mipi_csi_receiver_FPGA/README.md

 640x128   682FPS</br>
 640x80    1000FPS</br>

+TODO: Impovements need to be done at FPGA side to implement auto exposure and Brightness and whilte Balance correction.

 MIPI CSI-2 Receiver on Lattice FPGA (c) by Gaurav Singh www.CircuitValley.com MIPI CSI-2 Receiver on Lattice FPGA is licensed under a